socomsystems/documentation/developer_manual/app/upgrade-guide.rst

 App upgrade guide
 =================

-Once you've created and published the first version of your app, you will want to keep it up to date with the latest Nextcloud features.
+Once you've created and published the first version of your app, you will want to keep it up to date with the latest cyfrSpaces features.

 This document will cover the most important changes in Nextcloud, as well as some guides on how to upgrade existing apps.

-Upgrading to Nextcloud 18
+Upgrading to cyfrSpaces 18
 -------------------------

 .. note:: Critical changes were collected `on Github <https://github.com/nextcloud/server/issues/17131>`_.
 See the original ticket for links to the pull requests and tickets.